akmete14/MSc_project/README.md

 4. Invariant Risk Minimization (IRM),
 5. Stabilized Regression (SR).

 To reproduce the experiments, ensure you have access to the FLUXNET data.
-Then, clone this repository into your preffered code editor and, in the main directory, create a folder called "Data".
-Next, upload the data into this folder.
-Due to the large amount of data, this can take up to an hour.
-Make sure that the "Data" folder is listed in **.gitignore**.
-This ensures that you don't upload large amount of data into Github when pushing changes to the repository.
+Next, clone this repository.
+In the main directory, create a folder called "Data" and copy the data into this folder.
+Due to the large amount of data, this can take a while.
+Make sure that the "Data" folder is listed in **.gitignore** to ensure that you don't upload large amounts of data when pushing changes to the repository.

 ## Structure of the git
 This git implements the above listed methods.
-It assumes that data is uploaded into the main directory in a folder called "Data".
+It assumes that data is copied into the main directory in a folder called "Data".
 For every method, there is a corresponding folder in the main directoy.
-It contains the three different Set-Ups **In-Site**, **LOSO** and **LOGO**.
-Every Set-Up contains the **python** file for the implementation of the method in the corresponding setting, a **shell** file for scheduling the jobs and a **csv**  file with the results.
+It contains three different Set-Ups **In-Site**, **LOSO** and **LOGO**.
+Every Set-Up contains a **python** file for the implementation of the method in the corresponding setting, a **shell** file for scheduling the jobs and a **csv**  file with the results.
 The use of the shell files is for scheduling the jobs as it is needed when working with Euler.
 However, if you are not working with a system requiring scheduling, I still recommend to look into the shell file to see how many ressources are necessary so that the job works.
 The ressources requested in the shell file are not optimal, in the sense that the code might also work with less ressources.
 However, requesting the same ressources will surely execute the job successfully.

 ## Guide on how to reproduce the experiments
-After cloning the git and uploading the data, I give you now a short guide on how to reproduce the experiments.
+### Setting up a virtual environment
 The cleanest way to be able to run the experiments is by creating a virtual environment.

-### Setting up a virtual environment
 A list of the dependencies needed in this environment can be found in the **requirements.txt** file.
 Use this file to create the virtual environment.
 After creating the virtual environment, we are set to reproduce the experiments.

 As an example to show how to schedule jobs, we will schedule the job for the In-Site experiment of the Linear Regression method.